CrisGraciano/Planner/README.md

 I could not help myself and had to get the time to show up on top to get started with the javascript.
 Turns out I was using the wrong path to my js file in my html document so it took me a while to figure it out.
 I used the devtools and also realized my css file was also linked incorrectly.

 Looking at the CSS file, I noticed certain elements had specific classes so i had to adjust my code as I went.
 I should address all the code provided before I start to dig into the actual code writing.

+I finished by trying to get my inputs to save to the local storage.
+By looking at the dev tools, I could see my array was saved but not my inputs.